MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restore-deleted-site-collection.md

 ## Restore a deleted site in the new SharePoint admin center

 In the new SharePoint admin center, you can delete and restore all the new types of sites.
-You can do this even as a SharePoint Administrator - you don't need to be a Global Administrator.
+You can do this a [SharePoint Administrator](/sharepoint/sharepoint-admin-role) or [above](/microsoft-365/admin/add-users/about-admin-roles) in Microsoft 365.

 1. Go to <a href="https://go.microsoft.com/fwlink/?linkid=2185070" target="_blank">**Deleted sites** in the SharePoint admin center</a>, and sign in with an account that has [admin permissions](./sharepoint-admin-role.md) for your organization.